lue-bird/elm-rigid-physics-experiments/README.md

 - drag any point and see the shape rearrange
 - notice that some points are fixed in place and others can move freely
 - press anywhere on the background and drag to an existing point to create a new bone
-- TODO: add a bone between existing points
+- right button drag from an existing point to another to add a bone between them or drag to anywhere on the background to create a new bone to the new point
 - TODO: toggle points between fixed and free movement
 - TODO: delete a bone
 - TODO: delete a point